Dicky Moore: Composition

-Moore composed the score for the 2016 film Forever Tomorrow, the acclaimed ITV4 series TT Legends, which followed John McGuinness through the Isle of Man TT, and the TV series Thamesmeerd, which ran from 2016-2017.
+Moore composed the score for the 2016 film Forever Tomorrow, the acclaimed ITV4 series TT Legends, which followed John McGuinness through the Isle of Man TT, and the TV series Thamesmeerd, which ran from 2016 to 2017.
 Moore's theme to Thamesmeerd was "a celebration of classic soaps, from the dramatic drum fill of EastEnders to Brookside's sweeping synthesizers.".
 Moore composes the music for the weekly podcast Sustainababble.

 Other groups

 From 2006, Moore played guitar for Dream Themes, the London branch of Frank Sidebottom's Oh Blimey Big Band, alongside Scritti Politti bandmate Rhodri Marsden.
 After bandleader Chris Sievey's death, the backing band continued with the name Dream Themes, and released the 7-inch album 20 Golden Greats, which was the last release to be made by Too Pure Records before its dissolution.
 Moore also formed the band Scintillate in 1994, who disbanded in 2005.
 His only solo release was the 2007 It's About Time EP which was described as upbeat, layered, complex, and lush.